brianAray/Java-Python-with-Automation/README.md

 > Understand that an IDE is not essential to programming, it provides a lot of helpful features like autocorrect and error checking, a handy editor and terminal to make testing and debugging easier, clear file structure, and more.
 However, the IDE itself is basically a glorified text editor, even notepad.exe is fine to use to make programs so don't confuse the IDE with the program, it is still only a tool used to make the program, not the program itself.

+- **Visual Studio Code**: This will be the IDE used during training.
+If you choose to use a different IDE, that is fine too.
+Visual Studio Code is a text editor that makes viewing and modifying code simple.
+VS Code provides support for numerous languages and will be the primary IDE of choice during all sessions.

-- **Intellij Community Edition**: Intellij community edition is an excellent Java focused IDE.
+- **Intellij Community Edition (Optional)**: Intellij community edition is an excellent Java focused IDE.
+We are not using IntelliJ due to the size of the IDE, while it is a great IDE for programming with Java, it's significant size creates a lot of bloat that is only really viable if you know how to take advantage of it.
 Make sure to install the community edition instead of the ultimate as that begins with a free trial and then requires a subscription.
 Intellij also has a plugin market that can further enhance your programming experience.

-- **Visual Studio Code (Optional)**: Visual Studio Code is a text editor that makes viewing and modifying code simple.
-Do not confuse this tool with an integrated development environment as it does not come equipped with all of the development tools you typically find in an IDE.
-This tool is optional, but it can be helpful if you are new to programming and wish to familiarize yourself with the syntax of the Java programming language.

 - **PyCharm (Optional)**: PyCharm acts as an integrated development environment for Python.
-Again, an IDE is not required, but it is useful for rapid development.
+Similar to IntelliJ as it is part of the JetBrains family, a powerful IDE but includes a lot of bloat that can significantly reduce your development speed unless your system is able to handle it.

 ## Installation Methods